 Crafted from resin, they add a lovely touch to a garden, and are sure to bring delight to both kids and grown-ups alike.
 Just pop one or two in your garden planter display (our best cottage garden plants would make a perfect accompaniment) for a whimsical touch.

-10. Save on space with modular designs
+16. Save on space with modular designs

 One of the best things about garden planter ideas is they can be used to bring more flowers and foliage into any sized plot – no borders or beds required.
-And whilst all kinds of containers will do the job, if you've been eyeing up our small garden ideas or even our balcony garden ideas, these designs are definitely one to consider.
+And while all kinds of containers will do the job, if you've been eyeing up our small garden ideas or even our balcony garden ideas, these designs are definitely one to consider.

-11. Use a modern style to define zones
+17. Use a modern style to define zones

 Choose trough planters and fill them with plants to zone different areas of the garden.
-Fill with tall blooms like Delphiniums, Acanthus mollis, hollyhocks or foxgloves for a modern way to border off seating areas, or part of your patio.
+Fill with tall blooms like delphiniums, Acanthus mollis, hollyhocks, or foxgloves for a modern way to border off seating areas, or part of your patio.

 Plus, this contemporary design is on wheels, so moving it around is easy – meaning you can switch up the flow of your plot whenever you like.

-13. Grow tomatoes in a wooden trough planter
+19. Grow tomatoes in a wooden trough planter

-14. Go for soothing hues
+20. Go for soothing hues

-They're a perfect match for a more laid-back theme, and will look beautiful placed either side of one of our best garden benches.
+They're a perfect match for a more laid-back theme, and will look beautiful placed on either side of one of our best garden benches.

-15. Put a twist on terracotta with angular designs
+21. Put a twist on terracotta with angular designs

-16. Add an on-trend look with rattan
+22. Add an on-trend look with rattan containers

 The addition of handles not only adds an eye-catching detail, but makes them easier to move, should you wish.

-18. Smarten up your front garden with stylish pots
+24. Smarten up your front garden with stylish pots

-Arranged near the entrance to your home, these pots make a smart and stylish welcome to visitors, as part of your front garden ideas.
-Have one or two either side of a doorway and plant small trees, such as bay or olive, for an inviting entrance.
+Arranged near the entrance to your home, these pots make a smart and stylish welcome to visitors as part of your front garden ideas.
+Have one or two on either side of a doorway and plant small trees, such as bay or olive, for an inviting entrance.
 Alternatively, they would make a lovely focal point by a water feature.